chengxiaotian/TopicModelling/README.md

 9. expanded the tf-idf model to two other languages to two other languages other than English: Chinese and Bahasa.

+*April 13th, 2020*

+10. encapsulate the three models (English, Chinese, Bahasa), which covers roughly 90% of the records for each dataset.

 ------ Until Now ---------

-(Next step)

-8. encapsulate the three models so later can call the model by passing parameters: stopword, stemmer, tokenizer

 #### Thoughts:
 1. Besides topic modelling, to realize keyword auto tagging, can also use "genre" column, to find out the word(s) with the closest similarity from these genre tags.